andreamalhera/perfSky/README.md

 make external # run the pipeline and start small server to see output images
 ```

-## Usage from '.log's to performance skyline exploration plots:
+## Usage from '.log's to performance skyline exploration plots
 To run this pipeline in other luigi logs follow these steps:
 - To preprocess logs, specify the `PROCESS_NAME`, `LUIGI_LOG_PATH` and `OUTPUT_PATH` in [run.py](perfSky/run.py)
 - `make run` to convert logs into single `.csv` file containing preprocessed trace set with interval events.